RustyInPlaces/ripper-bot/README.md

 - BM_SERVER_ID: the Battlemetrics ID given to the server to watch
 - DISCORD_TOKEN: the discord token to identify with the discord bot
 - RIP_STEAMIDS_URI: the link to the text file containing all Steam IDs of RIP members
-- RIP_STEAMIDS_UPDATE_HOURS: amount of hours to consider the list of Steam ID's as fresh before performing a new fetch
+- RIP_STEAMIDS_UPDATE_HOURS (optional): amount of hours to consider the list of Steam ID's as fresh before performing a new fetch.
+Defaults to 24 hours.
+- BUGSNAG_TOKEN (optional): the API key for Bugsnag

 ## Operation